tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/kubernetes_cluster_common_names.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `list` - List of the CommonName in the certificate of the client corresponding to the sub-account UIN.
+  * `common_name` - The CommonName in the certificate of the client corresponding to the sub-account.
-  * `common_names` - The CommonName in the certificate of the client corresponding to the sub-account.
+  * `common_names` - (**Deprecated**) It has been deprecated from version 1.81.140.
+Please use `common_name`.
+The CommonName in the certificate of the client corresponding to the sub-account.
   * `subaccount_uin` - User UIN.